DarylMartinDipp/DarylMartinDipp/README.md

 - 👋 Hi, I’m @DarylMartinDipp

-I'm a student at "IUT de Paris", in first years.
+I'm a student, and in work study.